shanemileham/shanemileham.github.io/_kb/psychology/emotions/stress.md

   - I chose this stressor

 Tasks
+- Don't take life too seriously :)
+- Find peace in the chaos
 - Set the event into a broader perspective in which it does not seem so threatening
 - Tim Ferris' fear exercise
 - See what advantage lies in the challenge, what opportunity for growth